joren485/blog/_posts/2022-09-18-github-pages-domain-takeover.md

 3. Go to the Pages tab.
 4. Enable GitHub pages (if it is not already enabled).
 5. Add the domain in the custom domain section.
-  - Optionally enable HTTPs, if availble.
+  - Optionally enable HTTPS, if available.
 6. Wait for the GitHub Actions workflow to complete the build.
 7. Visit the domain to see the `README.md` hosted.